jackieqwxw/Physics-ML-based-Drug-Discovery-Workflow/ML_methods/Boltz-2/README.md

 The workflow consisted of two main steps:

-Preparing one YAML input file for each protein-ligand complex
+    1- Preparing one YAML input file for each protein-ligand complex

-Running Boltz-2 predictions in batch mode using a shell script loop

-This setup allowed automated execution across the benchmark dataset.
+    2- Running Boltz-2 predictions in batch mode using a shell script loop, This setup allowed automated execution across the benchmark dataset.

 ---